Fast & Cold – A Guide to Alaska Whitewater

-Dr. Embick’s comprehensive rivers guide covers some seventy-nine routes, many first traveled by Andy with partners like Chris Roach.
+Dr. Embick’s comprehensive rivers guide covers some seventy-nine routes, many first traveled by Andy and his partners like Chris Roach.
 The guide marks thirteen years of hands-on research by the author, Embick’s goal was too only write about routes he had personally experienced.
 Probably the best part of the book is just reading Andy’s anecdotes and descriptions of each river adventure.

 Fast & Cold is prefaced with practical information for erstwhile whitewater adventurers.
 Informational sections cover defining difficulty levels, river running recommendations, threats of development to Alaska rivers, recommended equipment, transportation tips, accident prevention, how to use the guide, and additional readings.